LGBT flag

 Lastly, these seniors may smoke and consume alcohol at higher rates.
 More than anything, these “bad habits” show a worrisome lack of self-care among LGBT seniors.

-• LGBT people smoke cigarettes at rates 68 percent higher than the general population.
+• LGBT people smoke cigarettes at rates 68% higher than the general population.

-• LGB older adults are significantly more likely to consume alcohol and binge-drink than heterosexual older adults.
+• LGBT seniors are significantly more likely to consume alcohol and binge-drink than heterosexual older adults.

-Experts believe that self-care in LGBT seniors is especially complicated because of the lack of regular health check-ups and skepticism about health providers treating them fairly.
+Experts believe that self-care in LGBT seniors is especially complicated due to the lack of regular health check-ups and skepticism about health providers treating them fairly.
 They’re also more likely to live alone and have less money to spend on their health.

 Trauma